 Joey: Ross, you're not even man enough to order the channel.

-The eponymous Bones occasionally gets attacked for not being "a girl", meaning when she doesn't act like a gentle, supportive, June Cleaver type.
+- The title character occasionally gets attacked for not being "a girl", meaning when she doesn't act like a gentle, supportive, June Cleaver type.

-An early episode of Psych takes a brief detour into Shawn insulting his father's lifestyle choices, accusing him of being metrosexual for fake tanning, taking a bubble bath, and cooking a roast.
+- An early episode takes a brief detour into Shawn insulting his father's lifestyle choices, accusing him of being metrosexual for fake tanning, taking a bubble bath, and cooking a roast.
 It quickly devolves into a fight about "real men".

 Shawn: ... when he was little, Lassie wanted nothing more than a pony.

 Well, who didn't?